LucasMoraesDev/my-stuffs/README.md

-# Welcome to my stuffs repository
+# Welcome to my stuffs repository!

 This content is related to my in process projects, so I'll add here some sources used on them